Qubes-Community/Contents/README.md

-# Qubes OS Community documentation and code snippets
+# Qubes OS Community Project

-**For more information about the project, content and contributing, see [this page](https://qubes-community.github.io/).**
+**For more information about this project, please see [this page](https://qubes-community.github.io/).**

 This repository hosts user-contributed documentation and code/resources.